mochaeng/mochaeng.github.io/src/posts/first.md

 ## Use case

-If you want to see my full code in actions, you can find it [here](https://github.com/mochaeng/PhoenixFL/tree/main/prototype_2/simulation/internal/torchbidings)
+If you want to see my full code in action, you can find it [here](https://github.com/mochaeng/PhoenixFL/tree/main/prototype_2/simulation/internal/torchbidings).